Gowthams1999-commits/jenkins-project-gowtham/Day 3 /README.md

 1. Install docker on your machine and installed docker related plugin in jenkins to integrate with docker.

+   You must install docker plugin and docker pipeline plugin to run docker as agent to build your jenkins pipeline inside the docker container

-2. added jenkins user in docker group so that jenkins user access docker related command with out any issues.
+3. added jenkins user in docker group so that jenkins user access docker related command with out any issues.

-3. Sonar qube installation.
+4. Sonar qube installation.

    Sonar Qube installation steps: